 “Talavera is a saturated, gray, rusty beige with a chocolate undertone.
 It is a perfect paint color for spaces where warmth is required.
 Pair it with light woods and accents of blue or teal.”

 This color is the perfect pick for the classic brown-blue color combination and begs to be accented by something bold and beautiful.
-This curb-appeal color will most certainly be one of the most popular exterior paint colors for 2021.
+This curb-appeal color will most certainly be one of the most popular exterior paint colors.

 Oxford Gray – Benjamin Moore